YUNI0107/Typescript_TipTap_Editor/README.md

 # Typescript_TipTap_Editor

-Create a Text Editor by using Tiptap Library and this project is refactor by my [previous javascript one](!https://github.com/YUNI0107/Basic_TipTap_Editor).
-Extended some new features in and also make code more clearly & readable.
+Create a Text Editor by using [Tiptap Editor](https://tiptap.dev/) Library and this project is refactor from my [previous javascript one](!https://github.com/YUNI0107/Basic_TipTap_Editor).
+I extended some new features and also make code more clearly & readable.
 This editor example is a pretty simple one, but it is completed.

 ![image description](./public/example_1.png)
 ![image description](./public/example_2.png)